aniketshedge/tds-project-2-quiz-answer-machine/README.md

 - **Safer sandbox** – restrict what the generated Python code can do (timeouts, memory limits, allowed imports, etc.).
 - **Better URL detection** – tighten the heuristics for finding the submit URL.
 - **Logging & monitoring** – keep structured logs of each quiz run to help debug and explain your viva answers.
+  - This project already writes structured logs to `logs/agent.log` (mounted to `./logs/agent.log` when using Docker Compose).

 ---